TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/MenuObjects/CommonItemStates/Index.rst

 .. include:: ../../Includes.txt

-.. _tmenu-gmenu-imgmenu-common-properties:
+.. _tmenu-common-properties:

-Common item states for TMENU, GMENU and IMGMENU
+Common item states
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-These properties are in common for TMENU, GMENU and IMGMENU.
+These properties are all the item states used by TMENU.

 .. ### BEGIN~OF~TABLE ###